xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+Your love life will be happy and harmonious.